jimmac/flatpak-org/index.md

 ![Pixels](assets/flatpak.gif){:.full.pixels}

-[Flatpak](https://github.com/flatpak/flatpak) is a next-generation technology for building and distributing desktop applications on Linux
+[Flatpak](https://github.com/flatpak/flatpak) is a next-generation technology for building and distributing desktop applications on Linux.

 Flatpak changes app distribution for the better.
 Advantages include: